 First click on the PAL logo button to start PAL.
-The search box will shrink and PAL turns purple to indicate it is operating.
+The screen will change to the PAL area, then click on the “Advanced” button.
+You will be taken to this screen:

 Then press the search icon, the magnifying glass, and your results will be shown.
 As in normal search you can filter the results to show just the company, contact, opportunity or cases you are looking for.
-In our example, 454 records have been found in total – 223 in companies, 226 in contacts and five in opportunities.
+In our example, 9,703 records have been found in total – 4,796 in companies, 4,722 in contacts and 171 in opportunities and 14 in cases.

 As in standard search, you can determine the fields displayed in search results by clicking the cog settings icon in the top right of the search result.
 A popup screen will display and allow you to change the fields shown.
 Ensure you push the update button to save your new configuration.

 Remembering the field names for your PAL search can be difficult, so we have a prompting system in operation.
 Start your PAL query then push spacebar in the search box.
 A dropdown will display with all the field names available to you.
 Scroll to the correct field name and click it.

 Continue your PAL search by pushing space bar after each selection.
 The drop down will prompt you for the likely action.
 For example, after CompanyName is chosen, push space then the dropdown will show =, != (not equal) and LIKE (a fuzzy search operator, which will look inside the field).
 Once you’ve selected your operator, push space again and Buddy will prompt you with the likely results for that field.

 Combine two search queries together by typing AND or OR between them.
 In the next example, we’ll look for all companies owned by Adam which are located in the City of Lichfield.
 The results are shown below.